jbguerin/sailboat-control/README.md

-# Control Sailboat Using Eye Blink and Head Movements
+# Control Sailboat using Eye Blink and Head Movements
 Control sailboat using eye blink and head movements